 As of 2020, statistics by Marketing Charts show that friends and family are still the most trusted sources of information regarding brands (93%), followed by review sites (91%), while advertising scores the lowest at 38%.

-Therefore, if you are looking to build customer trust, look no further than building relationships with your customers, as these are the best sources of product recommendations.
+Therefore, if you are looking to build customer trust, look no further than building relationships with your customers, popularly known as relationship marketing, as it’s the customers that you provide good service to that act as the best sources of product recommendations.

 Improved customer retention & lifetime value